-Consideration should be given to the venue for the hearing.
-There should be adequate rooms for the parties and arrangements to ensure that the hearing is conducted with discretion and confidentiality maintained.
+Where a hearing takes place in person, consideration should be given to the venue for the Hearing.
+There should be adequate rooms for the parties and arrangements to ensure that the Hearing is conducted with discretion and confidentiality maintained.
 A venue away from the School site may be appropriate in certain circumstances.